 3. Invoice Factoring:

-Do you have customers’ unpaid invoices sitting on your desk?
-If so, you can borrow money against that invoice using a method called invoice factoring.
+If you have unpaid customer invoices, you can borrow money against that invoice using invoice factoring.

 Through invoice factoring, you’ll get a cash advance of up to 85 percent of the invoice total.
 Then, once you receive funding, you can use the unpaid invoice as collateral.
 Since the invoice is considered the collateral, you won’t need to show business statements or credit history to qualify with a factoring company.